 While food science careers are often associated with animal science degrees, a chemistry degree can lead to work in this area as well.
 Agricultural technicians can set out the lab equipment and collect samples from crops or animals.
 They may also collect specimens and prepare samples to record data.
 A chemistry degree major who works in the agricultural food sector may work with other scientists to run experiments and perform testing to determine the physical and chemical properties of food and ingredients.

 An archaeologist studies the way of life of past human cultures.
 They examine remains, including tools, pottery and bones.
 A chemistry degree major who is interested in applying their scientific knowledge to history may want to also study anthropology or archaeology.
 They can work in a lab to determine the age of specimens, the origin of materials and learn more about how people lived.

 Professional urban planners generally need experience in fields such as architecture or public policy.
 But a chemistry degree major has an understanding of the environmental impact aspect of urban and regional planning.

 An urban planner has a responsibility to determine how land is used in a community.
 They must understand the economic and environmental aspects of growth and development in an area.
 The work that a chemistry major does during their degree program can help them go on to earn more advanced degrees in urban planning and use their scientific knowledge to benefit their community.

-If you are interested in the wide-range of career options that are open to you when you earn a Bachelor of Science in Chemistry degree, join our program at Grand Canyon University or look into other Engineering and Technology to get started today.
+If you are interested in the wide-range of career options that are open to you when you earn a Master of Science in Chemistry Education degree, join our program at Grand Canyon University or look into other Engineering and Technology to get started today.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.